artsmia/collection-info/_departments/africa.md

 Our Oceanic collection contains world-class pieces, such as the Maori Poutokomanawa (Post Figure) created in the 1840s, the three fabulous Malagan figures, an early Papuan Gope Board, and the Bis Pole, a centerpiece of the gallery.

 ---

-### Curators

-Jan-Lodewijk Grootaers, PhD
-Curator of African Art
-Head of the Arts of Africa and the Americas

-Jill Ahlberg Yohe, PhD
-Assistant Curator of Native American Art